dmranck/ticketutil/read-the-docs/source/Usage.rst

     * To run unit tests in Bash terminal use this command:
      ``python3 -m unittest discover ./tests/``

+.. role:: rubric
     See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.

 .. note::
     To enable debug logging for ticketutil, set an environment